Simon Ireland: Coaching career

 In January 2008, Ireland was appointed assistant director, responsible for the U9-U12 age groups at Blackburn Rovers.
 In August 2013, he then became the U21 manager of Brighton & Hove Albion.
 He left Brighton in December 2014.
 Ireland joined Queens Park Rangers as the academy's new head of coaching and coach education in February 2015.
 He left on 18 January 2018 and joined the staff of Aitor Karanka at Nottingham Forest as a first-team coach a few days later.
 Karanka departed the club on 11 January 2019 and Ireland served as caretaker manager the following day against Reading, which ended in a 2–0 defeat.
 On 15 January, Martin O'Neill was appointed as the new manager and Ireland returned to work as part of the backroom staff.

 In August 2021, Ireland joined Darren Moore as a first-team coach at Sheffield Wednesday.
 He was credited with greatly improving the Owls at set pieces.
 He left Sheffield Wednesday on 19 June 2023, with manager Darren Moore and the rest of his backroom staff.
 In September 2023, he re-united with Moore once again as part of the new coaching staff at Championship side Huddersfield Town, re-joining the Terriers after a thirty-year absence.
 In March 2024, he was appointed as a first-team coach at Plymouth Argyle by manager Ian Foster.
 He left the club when manager Wayne Rooney departed on 31 December 2024.
 He began coaching alongside Darren Moore at Port Vale in February 2025 after assistant manager Wayne Jacobs was forced to take a leave of absence due to ill health.
+He left Vale Park after 12 months in order to take up a new role closer to his home.
+The new role turned out to be as a member of Dino Maamria's coaching staff at Barrow, departing the club following relegation at the end of the 2025–26 season.